MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/wdp-xboxsettings-api.md

 ---
 title: Device Portal Xbox Developer settings API reference
-description: Learn how to access Xbox developer settings. ms.date: 02/08/2017 ms.topic: article
+description: Learn how to access Xbox One settings that are useful for development by using the Xbox Device Portal REST API. ms.date: 02/08/2017 ms.topic: article
 keywords: windows 10, uwp